latelylk/On-Wiz/README.md

 `WizardGraphicalClient.exe` - The main executable for Wizard101.
 This can be coupled with the arguments I linked to earlier: [WGCArgs.md](WGCArgs.md).

 `EmbeddedBrowserConfig.xml` - Not extremely important, but this file contains the links used by the game.
 If, like me, you hate the browser pop-up that happens after you exit the game, editing this file should disable it. ~~The only problem is this gets rewritten by the PatchClient every time the game is launched.
 When trying to find if anybody else had already found the arguments for Wizard101, I came across only [this thread.](http://www.wizard101central.com/forums/showthread.php?461393-Alright-I-m-new-and-I-need-help) In it, bypassing the PatchClient is mentioned - I'll update this when I find out how that is done.
-For now changing this file to only contain the fallback page does nothing, but once the patcher is bypassed this should eliminate the browser pop-up.~~
+For now changing this file to only contain the fallback page does nothing, but once the patcher is bypassed this should eliminate the browser pop-up.~~ This thread is interestingly made by a user called Coridex73, who has shown up in many searches for Wizard101 information.
+They were the only person I could find who was actively developing and selling cheats for the game, but they've since disappeared.
+Do you know anything about them?

 * The -L argument appears to bypass the PatchClient ~~, but further testing needs to be done to confirm~~.
 It is 100% bypassed because the PatchClient is only called by the launcher, not WizardGraphicalClient.